JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Presente_de_Urantia_espectacular_y_envidiable.md

 But in this time of changes and adjustments in which we are immersed, we must be very careful: Lucifer's great mistake and later the same mistake that led Adam and Eve to failure was precisely impatience.

-> “_Man should be unafraid to experiment with the mechanisms of society.
-But always should these adventures in cultural adjustment be controlled by those who are fully conversant with the history of social evolution; and always should these innovators be counseled by the wisdom of those who have had practical experience in the domains of contemplated social or economic experiment. *No great social or economic change should be attempted suddenly.* Time is essential to all types of human adjustment—physical, social, or economic.
+> “_*No great social or economic change should be attempted suddenly.* Time is essential to all types of human adjustment—physical, social, or economic.
 Only moral and spiritual adjustments can be made on the spur of the moment, and even these require the passing of time for the full outworking of their material and social repercussions.
 The ideals of the race are the chief support and assurance during the critical times when civilization is in transit from one level to another._” ([UB 81:6.40](/en/The_Urantia_Book/81#p6_40))

 This new era in our world will take a millennium to complete.
 We are on the march towards a new, unrevealed planetary destination.